jonathanclare/jonathanclare.github.io/cv/cv.md

 Interests
 ------

-Ive been a member of the Edinburgh Ski Club since 2003 and love to snowboard in both Scotland and The Alps.
+I've been a member of the Edinburgh Ski Club since 2003 and love to snowboard in both Scotland and The Alps.

 I took up kitesurfing in 2005 (after hanging up my rugby boots).
 I was a founder member of the Fife & Edinburgh Kitesurf Club.
 I'm usually found at Longniddry or Gullane, with the occasional trip further afield to places such as Tiree, The Red Sea, Turkey and Tarifa.